-ART 103 F.S Introduction to 2-D Design (2-4)
+ART 103 F,S Introduction to 2-D Design (2-4) 3 Credits

 This comprehensive visual arts foundation course introduces 2-D design theory.
 The studio and lecture presents the elements of composition, principles of organization and color theory.
 Contemporary and historic models of expression are explored with an emphasis on creativity.
-(Required core for Art & Design/Graphic Design majors)
+(Required core for Art & Design/Graphic Design majors) A course fee will apply.

-ART 104 F,S Introduction to 3-D Design (2-4)
+ART 104 F,S Introduction to 3-D Design (2-4) 3 Credits

 This comprehensive visual arts foundation course introduces three-dimensional design theory.
-The studio and lecture course presents the elements of art and principles of design as applicable to threedimensional forms.
+The studio and lecture course presents the elements of art and principles of design as applicable to three-dimensional forms.
 The aesthetics of contemporary and historic models of expression are explored with an emphasis on creativity.
-(Required core course for Art & Design/Graphic Design majors)
+(Required core course for Art & Design/Graphic Design majors) A course fee will apply.

-ART 105, 205 F.S Topics in Art (1-3) 3 Credits
+ART 105, 205 F,S Topics in Art (1-3) 3 Credits

 Variable content, appropriate to student needs, is included in this elective course.
 Lectures and/or studio projects in the fields of art history, computer art, design, drawing, fibers, graphic design, ceramics, sculpture, painting, and current art subjects may be used.
 (This course may not be used to fulfill a major in art requirement.
-Consult the registration schedule for specific topics when class is offered)
+Consult the registration schedule for specific topics when class is offered) A course fee will apply.

-ART 106 Drawing I (2-4) 3 Credits
+ART 106 F,S Drawing I (2-4) 3 Credits

 Drawing I is a beginning level, fundamental art department course investigating a variety of media, techniques and subjects.
 The course explores perceptual and descriptive possibilities with consideration to drawing as a developmental process as well as an end in itself.
-(Required core for Art & Design/Graphic Design majors)
+(Required core for Art & Design/Graphic Design majors) A course fee will apply.

-ART 107 F.S Painting I (2-4) 3 Credits
+ART 107 F,S Painting I (2-4) 3 Credits

-Painting I highlights composition and visual concepts through historical and Visual contemporary applications. elements and design principles are investigated in directed studies, which include the still life, landscape, portrait, abstract, and non-objective concepts.
+Painting I highlights composition and visual concepts through historical and contemporary applications.
+Visual elements and design principles are investigated in directed studies, which include the still life, landscape, portrait, abstract, and non-objective concepts.
 Drawing and design skills are emphasized.
-(Required core for Art & Design majors)
+(Required core for Art & Design majors) A course fee will apply.

-ART 110 F.S Ceramics I (2-4) 3 Credits
+ART 110 F,S Ceramics I (2-4) 3 Credits

 This course introduces Ceramics through hand-built and wheel-thrown methods of construction.
 Clay and glaze preparation, construction techniques, and use of the potter's wheel are emphasized.
 The historic and theoretic applications of clay design and ceramics as a fine art medium are explored through sculptural and functional applications.
-(Required core for Art & Design majors)
+(Required core for Art & Design majors) A course fee will apply.

-ART 111 F.S Sculpture I (2-4) 3 Credits
+ART 111 F,S Sculpture I (2-4) 3 Credits

 Sculpture I introduces the fundamental development of three-dimensional design forms.
 Sculptural and environmental relationships are explored.
 Expressive concepts are encouraged with various media and techniques.
-(Required core for Art & Design majors)
+(Required core for